 - The Adventures of Jimmy Neutron: Boy Genius:

-- In "The Vanishing Act", Cindy blames Jimmy for getting him, her, Sheen, Carl, and Betty lost in another dimension behind the vanishing box Jimmy made for his crush Betty Quinlan, despite the fact that Cindy was the one who caused the problem in the first place, which was even lampshaded by Jimmy himself.
+- In "The Vanishing Act", Cindy blames Jimmy for getting him, her, Sheen, Carl, and his crush Betty Quinlan lost in another dimension behind the vanishing box Jimmy made for Betty, despite the fact that Cindy was the one who caused the problem in the first place, which was even lampshaded by Jimmy himself.
 This does not placate her as she states he was the one who made the box.

 - Adventures of Sonic the Hedgehog: Robotnik demotes Coconuts after being tricked by Sonic, despite Coconuts not being around when it happened.
 "I'M the boss!
 I can blame whoever I want!"

 - In the All Grown Up! episode, "All Broke Up", Tommy's friends hear about his girlfriend Rachel moving away and assume that he's hiding a lot of emotional pain about it even when he says to their faces otherwise.
 After Tommy takes Dil's advice to "give them what they want", he pretends to have trouble getting over the loss of Rachel to try and get his friends to stop bugging him.
 Tommy's friends arrange for Rachel to come back, unaware that Tommy has started dating Anita.
 Both girls get angry at Tommy and leave him.
 Finally, Tommy's friends turn on him too, though they instigated the issue.